actions-cool/issues-helper/README.en-US.md

 | issue-number | The number of issue | number | ✔ |
 | labels | New labels.
 When it is not filled in or is empty character, do not add | string | ✖ |

-- `labels` support multiple and separated by comma.
-Pay attention to multiple settings, you need to use the version above v1.1
+- `labels` support multiple and separated by comma

 ⏫ [Back to list](#List)